OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ## DotnetNotFound
 ### Notification Message
-> (Linux only) The toolkit cannot find `.NET 5` or `.NET Core 3.1` on your machine.
+> The toolkit cannot find `.NET 5` or `.NET Core 3.1` on your machine.
 As a fundamental runtime context for Teams app, these dependencies are required.
 Please install the required dependencies manually.

 ### Mitigation
 Please refer to [the guide](#how-to-install-net-sdk) to install `.NET SDK` manually.